Ramanujan College: Library

 The college has a fully computerized library, which works on Online Public Access Catalogue (OPAC) system that helps to locate all the reading material available on the computer.
-The library is spacious and has been divided into various sections— reference, textbook and newspapers & magazines.
-Fully Air-Conditioned separate reading rooms for the students and teachers make it more user-friendly.
-The library is well stocked with more than 45,000 books and subscribes to various e-journals.
+The library has been divided into various sections— reference, textbook and newspapers & magazines.
+The library is stocked with more than 45,000 books and subscribes to various e-journals.
 It also provides access to in-house/remote access to e-publications and other subscribed resources of the University of Delhi.

 Academic Catalysts: Centers & Cells

 Antha Prerna Cell

-The Antha Prerna Cell-Engineering Ideas to Reality, was inaugurated on 18 January 2019, under the aegis of the Department of Computer Science, Ramanujan College.
-The Cell aims to provide a platform for the students to give life to their innovative ideas by implementing them on industrial projects and nurture them as future corporate professionals.
-This will bridge the gap between industry and academics and make the students industry-ready.
-The Cell will benefit not only students from all the disciplines by involving them in various aspects of the live projects.
+The Antha Prerna Cell inaugurated on 18 January 2019, under the aegis of the Department of Computer Science, Ramanujan College, provides a platform for the students to give life to their innovative ideas by implementing them on industrial projects and nurture them as future corporate professionals.

 Centre for Robotics and Artificial Intelligence

 The Centre for Robotics and Artificial Intelligence was established in November 2013.
 Centre for Robotics and Artificial Intelligence is working on emerging areas in the field of robotics, embedded systems and machine intelligence.
 The students under the centre are currently working on the star innovation project “Robotics in healthcare” in which they are trying to reduce the costs of existing machines and increasing their efficiency.